 Thomas Paine (born Thomas Pain; February 9, 1737 [O.S.
-January 29, 1736] – June 8, 1809) was an English-born American Founding Father, French Revolutionary, political activist, philosopher, political theorist, and revolutionary.
-He authored Common Sense (1776) and The American Crisis (1776–1783), two of the most influential pamphlets at the start...
+January 29, 1736] – June 8, 1809) was an English-born American Founding Father, French Revolutionary, inventor, political philosopher, and statesman.
+He authored Common Sense (1776) and The American Crisis (1776–1783), two of the most influential pamphlets at the start of the...

 To deny our own impulses is to deny the very thing that makes us human.